Karl Urban

 Karl Urban in The Chronicles of Riddick

-As John "Reaper" Grimm, he delighted fans of the sci-fi game Doom in the eponymous American-Czech horror film adaptation.
-Urban portrayed a Viking raised among a Native American tribe in the adventure drama "Pathfinder" and took on the lead role of police officer Nick Harvey in the crime drama "Out of the Blue."
+As John "Reaper" Grimm, he thrilled fans of the sci-fi game Doom in the American-Czech horror film adaptation.
+Urban played a Viking raised among a Native American tribe in the adventure drama "Pathfinder" and starred as police officer Nick Harvey in the crime drama "Out of the Blue."

 On the set of Doom